drakce-dev/csharp-chess/README.md

 # csharp-chess
-An implementation of Chess in a terminal using C#
+A C# console implementation of chess with working castling, promotion etc.